OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Learning_path_course_Course_editor.md

 ### Completion criterion

-Most course elements offer the possibility that the element is considered "done" when it is opened or when the user explicitly confirms the processing.
+Except for the course element "Structure", all course elements offer the possibility that the element is considered "done" when it is opened or when the user explicitly confirms the processing.
 Depending on your course element there are also other criteria for completion.

- * **Visit course element**: all course elements except structure
+ * **Open course element**: all course elements except Structure

- * **Confirmation by the participant**: all course elements except structure
+ * **Confirmation by the participant**: all course elements except Structure

- * **Score:** Done when the user has reached a certain minimum score.
-Available for the course elements Task, SCORM, Assessment, Grouptask, Check list, Test, LTI, portfolio task
+ * **Score**: Done when the user has reached a certain minimum score.
+Available for the course elements Task, SCORM, Assessment, Grouptask, Check list, Test, LTI, Portfolio task

- * **Passed:** Completed when the pass criteria defined for the course component are met.
-Available for the course elements Task, SCORM, Assessment, Grouptask, Check list, Test, LTI, portfolio task
+ * **Passed**: Completed when the pass criteria defined for the course component are met.
+Available for the course elements Task, SCORM, Assessment, Grouptask, Check list, Test, LTI, Portfolio task

- * **Execution done:** Completely done when all steps of the task have been completed.
+ * **Execution done**: Completely done when all steps of the task have been completed.
 In the intermediate stages, partial completion is taken into account as a percentage of progress.
 Available for the course elements Task, Grouptask, portfolio task, video task

  * **Test finished**: Only for the course element Test

- * **Survey finished:** Done when the user has submitted the survey.
+ * **Survey finished**: Done when the user has submitted the survey.
 Only for the course element Survey

- * **Enrollment done:** Done if the user has enrolled in one or more group(s).
+ * **Enrollment done**: Done if the user has enrolled in one or more group(s).
 Only for the course element Enrollment

  * **Form filled in**: Only for the course element Form

- * **Challenges abgeschlossen**: Only for the course element Practice
+ * **Challenges finished**: Only for the course element Practice

- * **Bewertung abgeschlossen**: Only for the course element Checklist
+ * **Bewertung finished**: Only for the course element Checklist

  * **All checkboxes marked as completed**: Only for the course element Checklist